Dr. Astrid LaytonEmail: alayton at tamu dot edu

 Undergraduate Mechanical Engineering student Hannah Wagner joined the BiSSL lab group in Spring 2022.
 She also work with the peer mentor program within the engineering village, supporting freshmen beginning in engineering.
 Hannah is working collaboratively on addressing the sustainability and resilience of building systems.
 She brings to her work an interest in the energy industry’s future sustainability.

 Undergraduate Mechanical Engineering student Brian Chen joined BiSSL Fall 2022.
 Brian has a passion for the use of Computer-Aided and Bio-Inspired Design to assist in developing solutions.
 He will be investigating the minimization of waste streams by using bio-inspired systems perspectives.
+He graduated Fall 2022.

 Undergraduate Mechanical Engineering student Angel Alex joined the BiSSL lab group in Spring 2021.
 She enjoys learning about and contributing to sustainable engineering practices that invest in a mutually beneficial future for both consumers and industries.
 She is currently involved in assisting the research of Net-Zero Communities and the benefits of implicating their design with ecological network analysis.